-- Women’s History Month.
-Started in 1987, Women’s History Month recognizes all women for their valuable contributions to history and society.
+- Women’s History Month, started in 1987 to recognize all women for their valuable contributions to history and society.

-- National Developmental Disabilities Awareness Month, which was established to increase awareness and understanding of issues affecting people with intellectual and developmental disabilities.
+- National Developmental Disabilities Awareness Month, established to increase awareness and understanding of issues affecting people with intellectual and developmental disabilities.

-- National Multiple Sclerosis Education and Awareness Month.
-It was established to raise public awareness of the autoimmune disease that affects the brain and spinal cord and assist those with multiple sclerosis in making informed decisions about their health care.
+- National Multiple Sclerosis Education and Awareness Month, established to raise public awareness of the autoimmune disease that affects the brain and spinal cord and assist those with multiple sclerosis in making informed decisions about their health care.

 - Diversity Month, started in 2004 to recognize and honor the diversity surrounding us all.
 By celebrating differences and similarities during this month, organizers hope that people will get a deeper understanding of each other.